Aiko Uemura and Yoshiharu Hoshino talk about skiing at Hoshino Resorts Nekoma Mountain, one of the biggest ski slopes in Japan

 The snow quality around the Kirihyo Chair, the deepest area in the southern area, is excellent

-Five years later, in 2008, Hoshino Resorts also took over management of what was then Urabandai Nekoma Ski Resort.
-This led to the dream plan of connecting the two ski resorts at the summit and integrating them into a single facility.
-However, a harsh reality awaited.
+Five years later, in 2008, Hoshino Resorts also took over the management of the then-existing Urabandai Nekoma Ski Resort.
+That's when the dream plan emerged: to connect the two ski resorts at the top and integrate them.
+However, a harsh reality awaited them.
 Hoshino says:

 "When we took over management of Nekoma in 2008, we envisioned connecting ALTS Bandai and Nekoma in the future.
 In fact, we even used this plan as a means to attract the interest of investors from around the world in the region.
 But then, a year or two into the planning, the Great East Japan Earthquake occurred, and we no longer had time to think about it."